- CHAPTER FIFTEEN – DANGER -

 Miroku held up his hand.
 "They're my enemy."

-Kagome shot him a glare over.
+Kagome shot him a glare.
 "You don't count.
 You don't like anyone."

 "I thought you said I like everyone too much."